khudgins/documentation/automation/deployment_configuration/load_balancers.rst

 Some cloud providers support service-based load balancing in the from of a virtual load balancer.
 In AWS, this is called an Elastic Load Balancer (ELB).
 In cloudstack (cloud.com) clouds, sometimes this is called a Router Virtual Machine (RVM).
-If your cloud provider has this concept with API support, enStratus can support it.
+If your cloud provider has this concept with API support, Enstratius can support it.

 If a service is tied to a virtual load balancer, the server upon which that service runs will be added to and dropped from the load balancer via api calls.
-Furthermore, if the load balancer is set to balance traffic to a specific zone or zones, enStratus will ensure that your application servers only start in those zones.
+Furthermore, if the load balancer is set to balance traffic to a specific zone or zones, Enstratius will ensure that your application servers only start in those zones.

-Load balancing is connected to the deployment at the *service* level with enStratus.
+Load balancing is connected to the deployment at the *service* level with Enstratius.
 An important point which will be illustrated shortly.

 .. note:: It is possible to associate multiple load balancers with a deployment.
 This